 Each neighborhood at Loma Rica will provide a variety of building types to create interesting streetscapes.
 See Chapter 3 neighborhood descriptions for minimum number of building types in each neighborhood.
 The Building Types described in this section is subject to the requirements of the applicable Zone and the following Building Type standards.
-As described in this section, some Building Types can take the form of attached or detached units.
-See Tables 4.1 and 4.3 for Building Types by zone.
+As described in this

+Table 4.3 - Building Type by Zone

 Building Types LR-NC LR-NG LR-NE LR-SD OS & Parks

 Single Family Front Loaded Yes Yes Yes No No

-Single Family Rear Loaded l Yes Yes Yes No No
+Single Family Rear Loaded d Yes Yes Yes No No

 Motorcourt Yes Yes Yes No No

 Linear Green Court Yes Yes No No No

 Bungalow Green Court Yes Yes No No No

 Village House Yes Yes Yes No No

 Row House Yes Yes No No No

 Stacked Units Yes Yes No Yes No

 Live/Work Yes Yes No Yes No

 Shopkeeper Yes Yes No Yes No

 Commercial Block Yes No No Yes No

 Non Residential Yes Yes No Yes Yes